v2aimovieBot/PROFESSOR-BOT/README.md

 imdb - fetch info from imdb.
-users - to get list of my users and ids. chats - to get list of the my chats and ids leave  - to leave from a chat. disable  -  do disable a chat. enable - re-enable chat.
+users - to get list of my users and ids. chats - to get list of the my chats and ids index  - to add files from a channel leave  - to leave from a chat. disable  -  do disable a chat. enable - re-enable chat.